Wi6labs/lorafabian/RASPBERRYPI_2_GATEWAYS/README.txt

 www/lorafabian/ into /var/www

-Warning: Be careful of access rights given to www/ and www/lorafabian  because you will access from /home/pi Perform the following command to give full access: sudo chmod 777 www
+Warning: Be careful of access rights given to www/ and www/lorafabian  because you will access from /home/pi Perform the following commands to give full access: sudo chmod 777 /var/www;  sudo chmod 777 /var/www/lorafabian; sudo chmod 777 /var/www/lorafabian/*;

 - Compile the gateway software running the following script ~/lorafabian/compile.sh